gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 It is important to consider the security implications of a credential that can be continuously renewed.
-In order to minimize the blast radius of an attack, we need to minimize both the scope and duration that an attacker could leverage a compromised credential.
+In order to minimize the blast radius of an attack, we need to minimize both the scope and duration that an attacker could leverage a compromised credential as well as encourage end users to deploy the bot in a way that protects the certificates it generates.

 We limit the scope by allowing users to define exactly which roles the certificate should assume.
 The `tctl` tool will create a dedicated user and role for the bot, and this role will be able to impersonate the roles specified by the user.
 We encourage users to follow the principle of least privilege and allow impersonation for the minimum set of roles necessary.
+Additionally, end users may further limit the permissions granted to a particular set of certificates should their workflow support this.

 We limit the amount of time an attacker can act with these certificates by setting an aggressive expiration time on renewable certificates and allowing